-The MTW Block Grant is a critical element of MTW participation, allowing MTW housing authorities to combine Public Housing capital, operating and most Housing Choice Voucher subsidies into a single source of funding that they can allocate to meet local housing and service needs of low-income people in Seattle.
+MTW funding flexibility is a critical element of MTW participation, allowing MTW housing authorities to combine Public Housing capital, operating and most Housing Choice Voucher subsidies into a single source of funding that they can allocate to meet local housing and service needs of low-income people in Seattle.
 The following table describes how SHA used single fund flexibility in 2024.
 SHA submitted unaudited and audited information in the prescribed FDS format through the FASPHA.